kilton/darcyai-sdk/SETUP_RPI.md

 ## Run your application

 Use this Docker command to run your application container right away.
-You can also use this Docker container with the [Darcy Cloud](https://cloud.darcy.ai) to deploy and manage the application.
+You can also use this Docker container with the [Edgeworx Cloud](https://cloud.edgeworx.io) to deploy and manage the application.
 ```
 sudo docker run -d --privileged -p 3456:3456 -p 8080:8080 -v /dev:/dev darcydev/my-people-ai-app:1.0.0
 ```